 The other night, I was laid up with a bad kitchen injury and a dear friend offered to make me dinner.
 Little did I know that she'd inspire not only a cheese column but also the future of my mac n' cheese making.

-My friend's mac n' cheese is actually her signature dish, so her skills are already pretty solid.
+My friend’s mac n’ cheese is actually her signature dish, so her skills are already pretty solid.
 A key element, of course, is high-quality cheese, of which she has a range of trusted picks.
-She always switches up the combinations, but the cheeses of choice for this particular batch were Gruyere, Fontina Val D'Aosta, and an excellent sharp white cheddar.
-Other stats: breadcrumb topping, super-rich and plentiful bechamel, and perfect seasoning.
-It was nothing fancy, but she nailed the essentials.
+She always switches up the combinations, but the cheeses of choice for this particular batch were Gruyere, Fontina Val D’Aosta, and an excellent sharp white

-This time, though, on a whim, she changed one thing that she-- and I-- may never stray from again: the pasta shape.
+This time, though, on a whim, she changed one thing that she– and I– may never stray from again: the pasta shape.
 It took a few bites to realize what was making this plateful that much more cheesy, creamy, and punchy.
-It was, quite simply, mac n' cheese on steroids.
+It was, quite simply, mac n’ cheese on steroids.

 If you examine the shape of a single round of a wagon wheel, you'll see seven regions for the trapping and coating of cheese sauce, plus a ridged exterior: even more gripping power.
 Compare this geometric figure to a macaroni noodle, totally smooth, with only two openings, and a narrow tube of potential non-cheesiness between them, no less.
 The advantages of the first are clear.